• 2731 6316

 Target Group

-Our school provides service to physically handicapped children.
+Our school provides services to physically handicapped children.
 In addition to physical disability, some of our students may be multiply disabled with intellectual disability, hearing impairment or visual impairment.
 With primary and secondary school sections, our school offers classes ranging from primary 1 to secondary 6.
 The maximum class size is ten.